-Professional Athletes Are Torn When It Comes To The Future Of Mixed Gender Teams
+Professional Athletes Are Torn On The Future Of Mixed Gender Sports

 In 1973, the infamous tennis match between Bobby Riggs and Billie Jean King was dubbed the "Battle of the Sexes."
 Since, America has seen numerous men and women compete on the same court — only in mixed doubles tennis matches, however.
 While no other professional American sports leagues are mixed-gender, the debate of whether or not men and women should play on the same team has gone on for years.
 Some argue that professional sports teams should be based on talent verses gender, and the notion of women as "the weaker sex" (explained in 2008's Playing with the Boys) has caused the segregation.
 Where do athletes stand now?
 From the 2017 ESPYs red carpet, professional athletes weigh in on the future of mixed gender sports.

 Track and field Olympian Sydney McLaughlin says the time is long overdue.
 "That would be amazing.
 I feel like there’s such a gap right now and I think that would definitely change things for both sides," says the 17-year-old.
 "I think it would be fantastic to be able to work with men in sports and have that closer connection instead of having it separate all the time," she says.

 Zaza Pachulia of the Golden State Warriors says it's doable — if kids can play together, why can't adults?
 "I’ve seen kids play together, at five, six, seven," he says.
 "But in professional sports it’s hard to predict.
 I see it coming."
 Others argue that physicality would get in the way.

 While the thought of mixed-sex teams does sound incredibly exciting, there are interesting arguments that factor in how men and women naturally perform.
 Michael Porter, Jr. of the Missouri Tigers puts it simply: "Men and women are built differently, we’re designed differently."